AODocs-Dev/api-documentation/aodocs-staging.altirnao.com/Guides/20-Authentication/00-Overview.md

 ## Available authentication mechanisms

-You can pass authentication credentials to AODocs APIs in three ways, depending on your circumstances and needs:
+You can gain credentials to be authenticated with AODocs APIs in three ways, depending on your circumstances and needs:

-*   Security code (quickest for internal testing, but least secure)
+*   AODocs security code (quickest for internal testing, but least secure)
-*   OAuth 2.0 `access_token` (secure, needed to access Drive APIs)
+*   OAuth 2.0 ````access_token```` (secure, needed to access Drive APIs)
-*   JSON Web Token (JWT) `id_token` (secure, no scope, for AODocs APIs only)
+*   OAuth 2.0 JSON Web Token (JWT) ````id_token```` (secure, no scope, for AODocs APIs only)

 ### Security code

 This is the custom system created by AODocs for the purposes of quick internal testing and similar use-cases behind your firewall.
 If you don't need access to Google Drive APIs, this is the quickest way to get started.
 Read more about how to [access APIs with AODocs security code](https://drive.google.com/a/altirnao.com/open?id=1IL9vuBYtJGCqQmX4Ry-PqRrzjTM6QcjUpD7byNFXfJA).

-### OAuth 2.0
+### Access and ID tokens

-OAuth 2.0 is the robust, secure mechanism to authenticate and authorize access to both AODocs and Google Drive APIs.
+Access or ID tokens sent in the request header are the robust, secure mechanism to authenticate with AODocs APIs and consequently gain access to both AODocs and Google Drive APIs.
+Obtaining access tokens takes more work with more server calls, but they have scope; ID tokens are self-contained and can be verified in place, but lack scope.

-> ⭑   Note: Unlike the plug-and-play functionality of the AODocs security code, OAuth 2.0 requires whitelisting GCP client IDs in AODocs.
+> ⭑   Note: Unlike the plug-and-play functionality of the AODocs security code, access tokens require whitelisting GCP client IDs in AODocs.

-Read more about how to [access APIs with OAuth 2.0](https://drive.google.com/a/altirnao.com/open?id=1S_5P0cfM387X996bAGOnnjO1z48IWysp-PbDCqB3vhc).

-### JSON Web Tokens (JWT)

-JWT is a secure token like OAuth 2.0, but without scope so it can be used only on AODocs APIs.
-Read more about how to [access APIs with JSON Web Token](https://drive.google.com/a/altirnao.com/open?id=1K0yXBQwTBMm5FEwJotwFkjzc-moD2h-BwzfxlN3YOkk).
+Read more about how to [access AODocs APIs with access and ID tokens](https://drive.google.com/a/altirnao.com/open?id=1PcdH7RiLibUYj5mEh9EdQ6fpATcENaCy6-Pggo30BaI).

 ## What to use when